gromerol/utilerias/udid/documentation/index.md

-# udid Module
+# UDID Module

 ## Description

-TODO: Enter your module description here
+Gives you access to the old UDID.

-## Accessing the udid Module
+## Accessing the UDID Module

 To access this module from JavaScript, you would do the following:

-	var udid = require("ti.udid");
+	var UDID = require('ti.udid');

-The udid variable is a reference to the Module object.
+The UDID variable is a reference to the Module object.

-## Reference
+## Methods

-TODO: If your module has an API, you should document the reference here.

-### ___PROJECTNAMEASIDENTIFIER__.function

-TODO: This is an example of a module function.

-### ___PROJECTNAMEASIDENTIFIER__.property
+### string oldUDID()

-TODO: This is an example of a module property.

-## Usage

-TODO: Enter your usage example here
+Returns the old UDID for this device.

 ## Author

-TODO: Enter your author name, email and other contact details you want to share here.
+Matt Apperson

-## License
+## Feedback and Support

-TODO: Enter your license/legal information here.
+Please direct all questions, feedback, and concerns to [info@appcelerator.com](mailto:info@appcelerator.com?subject=iOS%20UDID%20Module).